We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Rocket Mortgage offers home equity loans ranging between 80% and 90% of a home’s appraised value, depending on the applicant’s credit history: the higher the score, the higher the CLTV.
 The minimum loan amount is $45,000 in most states ($10,000 in Michigan), and the maximum is $500,000.
 The online lender also has a maximum DTI requirement of 50%, higher than many competitors.
 Rocket has an easy online application process and competitive interest rates.

-Why Rocket Mortgage didn’t make the top four: Rocket didn’t make our list of the top no-appraisal home equity lenders because its minimum credit score requirements are higher than its competitors and it charges closing costs, as opposed to some other lenders.
+Why Rocket Mortgage didn’t make the top four: Rocket didn’t make our list of the top no-appraisal home equity lenders because its minimum credit score requirements are higher than those of its competitors, and it charges closing costs, as opposed to some other lenders.

 No-Appraisal Home Equity Loan Guide